altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 "… After all, I couldn’t even ride a horse, so there was no point in teaching me all that."<br/>
 "Ahh…"<br/>
 In the Belgarian Empire, commanders needed to be mounted on a horse to exercise their command.
 Leaving squad leaders aside, it was mandatory for platoon commanders in charge of a hundred men to learn horse riding.<br/>
-His results in tactics were outstanding, but the instructors still told him mockingly to “practice riding a horse first”.<br/>
+His results in tactics were outstanding, but the instructors still told him mockingly to "practice riding a horse first".<br/>
 And the result of avoiding riding lessons and continuing to read led to such a result.<br/>
 Regis raised the corners of his lips.<br/>
 "… My aspiration was being an administrative officer in the rear.
 I wanted to perform administrative tasks and organize the logistics."<br/>
 His goal was actually to work in a military library.<br/>
 Even now, he still yearns for it.<br/>
 And after becoming the strategist for the Office of the Généralissime, that path was sealed.<br/>
-— Farewell, my dream job of being surrounded by books Altina’s voice pulled him back to reality.<br/>
+— Farewell, my dream job of being surrounded by books<br/>
+Altina’s voice pulled him back to reality.<br/>
 "Regis!
 What should we do?!"<br/>
 "… It’s about time to counterattack."<br/>